The Oakland Post (Michigan)

 The Oakland Post is a weekly newspaper published in Oakland County, Michigan.
 It is a student-run, independent newspaper serving Oakland University.
-It is owned by the Oakland Sail, Inc. The current editor-in-chief (EIC) is Michael Pearce.
-Trevor Tyle preceded Pearce, serving as EIC from fall 2019 through spring 2020.
-Other EICs included Aujenee Hirsch (2018-2019), Shelby Tankersley (2017-2018), Paige Brockway (2016-2017), Kristen Davis (fall 2015-2016), Kaylee Kean (summer 2015), Oona Goodin-Smith (2014-2015),Scott Wolchek (2013-2014), Nichole Seguin (winter-spring 2013), Kay Nguyen (2010 spring-2011 fall) and Colleen Miller (2009-2010).
+It is owned by the Oakland Sail, Inc.

 Distribution

 Five thousand copies of The Oakland Post are distributed free of charge every Wednesday to locations on campus at Oakland University and select local off-campus locations.
 The Oakland Post switches to monthly production during the summer months of May, June and July because of low traffic to the commuter-driven campus.

 In 2013, former editor-in-chief Seguin started converting the newspaper to a web-first paper with daily multimedia content and content management software.

 Sections

-The two opinion sections of the newspaper are Opinion (editorial) and Satire (humor).
-The Campus section covers campus issues and events.
-The Sports section provides coverage of Oakland athletics and professional sports.
-The Features section covers local profiles, art and life.
+The Oakland Post consists of five sections.
+The "Campus" section covers campus issues and events.
+The "Sports" section provides coverage of Oakland athletics and professional sports.
+The "Features" section consists of local profiles and articles on campus life.
+The "Arts" section includes discussion of visual arts, film, literature, music and theater.
+The Oakland Post also includes an opinion section.